georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic violations in Georgia are taken very seriously by the courts.
 Hence, if an individual is unable to make payment by the date provided on the citation for some reason, a court appearance becomes necessary.

-If the court recognizes the offender as a super speeder (a driver convicted for speeding at 75 mph), an additional $200.00 fine must be made payable to the Department of Driver Services.
+If the court recognizes the offender as a super speeder (a driver convicted for speeding at 75 mph), an additional $200.00 fine may be required from the offender.
+Money orders or checks should be payable to the Department of Driver Services.

-Where the driver defaults for more than 120 days, their license will be suspended.
-However, the offender will still owe the violation fee and an additional $50 to reinstate license and driving privileges.
+Where the driver defaults for more than 120 days, their license may be suspended.
+However, the offender is still expected to pay the violation fee and an additional $50 to reinstate license and driving privileges.

 Can You Pay Georgia Traffic Tickets Online?

 Yes, traffic tickets can be paid online in Georgia via the Judicial Council of Georgia.
 Locally, some counties in Georgia provide online services for traffic ticket/citation payment via county websites.
-Users will be required to provide the following information to find the ticket before going ahead with the fine fulfillment;
+Users are typically required to provide the following information to find the ticket before going ahead with the fine fulfillment:

 • Offender’s name,